bayesiancook/bayescode/README.md

 _bioRxiv_,\
 [doi.org/10.1101/2023.05.03.538864](https://doi.org/10.1101/2023.05.03.538864)

-_Scripts and data necessary to reproduce the figures shown in the manuscript are available at [github.com/ThibaultLatrille/SelCoeff](https://github.com/ThibaultLatrille/SelCoeff)._
+_Scripts and data necessary to reproduce the figures at [github.com/ThibaultLatrille/SelCoeff](https://github.com/ThibaultLatrille/SelCoeff)._

 - **If you use `mutselomega`/`readmutselomega` to compute ω<sub>0</sub> or ω<sub>A</sub><sup>phy</sup> = ω - ω<sub>0</sub>, please cite**: